 Although the registration fee is non-refundable, should a registered participants or team not be able to take part in the competition, we will be pleased to accept a nominated substitute(s).

-The Negotiation Challenge typically starts with 3 qualification online negotiation rounds, during which the participants negotiate over a communication medium of their choice (phone, email, messenger, Skype, Zoom, etc.)
+The Negotiation Challenge typically starts with 3 online qualification rounds, during which the participants negotiate over a communication medium of their choice (Zoom, Teams, Meet, phone, email, messenger, etc.)

 The organisers shall be entitled to cancel The Negotiation Challenge at any time due to organisational, economical or other important reasons (for instance due to force majeure, insufficient number of registrations, etc.) and terminate the contract extraordinarily.
 If the competition is cancelled by the organizer, all registration fees will be refunded.
 Further claims for compensation are excluded